Life imprisonment in Spain: History

 The legislation establishing such a sentence was passed with 181 votes in favour, 138 against and two abstentions.
-All votes in favour came from the right-wing governing People's Party.
+All votes in favour came from the governing People's Party.

 Life imprisonment had previously been introduced in 1822 as a life sentence of forced labour, and in 1848 was revised as life in prison.
 In 1870, this was reformed to allow the possibility of parole after 30 years; at this time all life prisoners were detained in North Africa or the Canary Islands.

 In 1928, the military dictatorship of Miguel Primo de Rivera removed life imprisonment from the statute books, though the death penalty remained.
 Capital punishment was retained under Francisco Franco, and the maximum prison sentence was of 30 years.
-After the Spanish transition to democracy, the death penalty was abolished and the maximum prison sentence remained at 30 until November 2003, when the conservative government of José María Aznar increased it to 40 years for convicted terrorists.
+After the Spanish transition to democracy, the death penalty was abolished and the maximum prison sentence remained at 30 until November 2003, when the government of José María Aznar increased it to 40 years for convicted terrorists.

 After the adoption of the current statute in 2015, the Spanish Socialist Workers' Party (PSOE) challenged it at the Constitutional Court.
 In October 2021, by seven votes to three, life imprisonment was deemed constitutional.

 Murders are punished with life imprisonment in the following cases: